aws-samples/fargate-game-servers/README.md

 ## Game Server

 The game server is developed with Unity in the same project (`UnityProject`) as the client.
 Using the Scripting Define Symbol `SERVER` will define it as a server build.
 The server is built as part of deploying the Task definition by creating a Docker image of the server locally (using the latest build in LinuxServerBuild) and uploading that to an ECR repository.
 See `LinuxServerBuild/Dockerfile` for the definition of the Docker image.
+It uses an Ubuntu base image but you could replace this with more lightweight options as well.

 Key Server functionality:
  * Starts a TcpListener and starts accepting clients